quanduongduc/ArchMove/README.md

 ## Some Note :
 1. Custom css attribute in `tailwind.config.js`.
-2. Some Custom utilities in `css\tailwind.css`
+2. Some Custom utilities in `css\tailwind.css`.
+3. CSS use in HTML is minified, See normal css in `build/css/`
-3. Rebuild TailWindCSS Base:
+4. Rebuild TailWindCSS Base:
     ```bash
     # Using npx
     npx tailwindcss -i ./css/tailwind.css -o ./build/css/tailwind.css --watch